TL;DR

 Step 3: Compare Leading Insurers The UK market is dominated by a few excellent providers, each with its own strengths in cancer care.
 These include Bupa, AXA Health, Aviva, Vitality, and The Exeter.
 Each offers slightly different benefits, from Vitality's wellness rewards to Bupa's direct access to cancer specialists.

-Step 4: Use an Independent, Expert Broker This is the single most effective way to get the best policy for your money.
+Step 4: Use an Independent, Expert Broker This is the single most effective way to get a strong fit for your needs for your money.
 An independent broker does not work for any single insurer.
 Their job is to work for you.

 This is our specialism at WeCovr.
 We provide a whole-of-market comparison, free of charge.
 We take the time to listen to your concerns, understand your health profile and budget, and then meticulously search the market to find the most suitable and competitively priced options.
 We handle the paperwork and explain the fine print, giving you the confidence that you are fully protected.